DDDEastMidlandsLimited/dddem-blog/.github/pull_request_template.md

 ## Description of change

 -- Description of Code Changes or new blog post --

 ## Screenshots

--- Show us how pretty it is --
+-- Screenshots from UI checks --

 ## Authors

 -- Please put full names & if possible GitHub handles --